geopython/pygeoapi/docs/source/crs.rst

 ===========

 pygeoapi supports the complete specification: `OGC API - Features - Part 2: Coordinate Reference Systems by Reference corrigendum`_.
-This entails the following CRS capabilities for all Feature data Providers.
+The specified CRS-related capabilities are available for all Feature data Providers.

 Configuration
 -------------